 In an interesting article from Avon and Somerset Police, businesses are being encouraged to work in partnership with local communities to reduce their risk, through the sharing of information online.
 Opportunist thieves are taking their chances during the lockdown, but if communities follow the advice to work with local police then, together, they stand a chance of keeping the number of burglary and theft cases down.

 Effective security measures that can be taken to secure vulnerable properties and land include concrete barrier perimeter protection, steel doors, steel window screens, video-verified alarm systems and CCTV, and even hired security guards or dog units.

 We understand that for many of you this may be the first time your properties or sites are being left empty for an extended period of time.
 You should be concerned, but there are precautions you can take immediately to secure your properties and sites from opportunist break-ins and theft.

-- Reinforce hard deterrents such as locks and bolts, and consider boarding up back doors, cellar entrances and vulnerable points such as windows.
+- Reinforce hard deterrents such as locks and bolts, and consider boarding up windows and back doors, cellar entrances and vulnerable points such as windows.

 - All alcohol should be taken out of view, perhaps into the cellar or preferably off site if possible.